IPK-BIT/edal-pgp-knowledgebase/src/content/docs/02-edal-web-submission/adding-metadata.md

 The metadata ensures all datasets can be found by search engines and correctly cited by other researchers.

-### Step 2: Basic Information

-In this step, you are required to provide the core details of your dataset.

 ![](@images/pgp-repository/web-client-2.png)

 #### 1. Dataset Title